angel-vladov/idea-vue-templates/README.md

 #### More

-* It's highly recommended to install [Vue.js](https://plugins.jetbrains.com/idea/plugin/8057-vue-js) IDEA plugin.
+* ~~It's highly recommended to install [Vue.js](https://plugins.jetbrains.com/idea/plugin/8057-vue-js) IDEA plugin.~~ _IDEA 17 comes with built in Vue.js support.
+Install the official plugin._
 * Components template is configured to work with SASS.
 Example Webpack configuration for SASS and Laravel (_place this in webpack.config.js at root_):

     ```